 Remember, the cheapest may not be the best if not all of your requirements are met.
 Follow the same process with plumbers, electricians, tilers and, if needed, installers, to ensure best value for money.

-Always ask for references from past clients and, if possible, visit homes where they have completed similar work.
+To find a good builder and avoid cowboy builders always ask for references from past clients and, if possible, visit homes where they have completed similar work.
 Finally, always get a written, itemised quotation so you know exactly what you will be paying.

 Where to save your money in a new kitchen